Unwinding in Hayward

 These robust types, however, are not rubes.
 These days, it's easier to find French roast and Wi-Fi around downtown Hayward than football and Miller Lite.

-"It's changing; it's gone from being a blue-collar resort town to a really sophisticated place," says Molly Otis, a musician and artist who also is the mother of a champion lumberjack.
+"It's changing; it's gone from being a blue-collar resort town to a really sophisticated place," says Molly Otis, a musician and artist who also raised a champion lumberjack.

 Today, visitors to Hayward can hang out on the lakes and forests, as always.
 But now they also can stay in one of the region's most luxurious inns, browse in an impressive collection of shops, go to wine tastings and sample locally made microbrews.